smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

       ![Azure-Application](../../../../../Resources/Images/SM/Library/ServerOptions/azure-platform-configuration.png "Azure - Platform Configuration")
 1. Go to “Overview” in the left navigation menu
    1. Note down the following information, you will need it later:
-   1. The application (client) ID will be used as the **Client ID** in the SSO configuration panel inside Solution Manager
+   1. The application (client) ID will be used as the **Client ID** in the SSO configuration tab inside Solution Manager
    1. Click on “Endpoints” and note down the OpenID Connect value
    1. Copy this value and paste it on a browser and find the issuer value inside the JSON
       1. It is highly recommended that you copy this text from the browser and paste it into an application that can format the JSON value
          ![Azure-Application](../../../../../Resources/Images/SM/Library/ServerOptions/azure-formatted-json.png "Azure - Formatted JSON")
-      1. Note down the Issuer URI, this value will be used in the **Authority** field in the SSO configuration panel inside Solution Manager
+      1. Note down the Issuer URI, this value will be used in the **Authority** field in the SSO configuration tab inside Solution Manager
 1. Go to “API permissions” which is found on the left navigation menu
    1. Select Add a permission
    1. Click on “Add a permission” and select Microsoft Graph